iterative/dvc.org/content/docs/command-reference/plot/diff.md

 ## Description

-This command visualize difference between continuous metrics among experiments in the repository history.
+This command visualize difference between metrics among experiments in the repository history.
 Requires that Git is being used to version the metrics files.

 The metrics file needs to be specified through `-d`/`--datafile` option.
 Also, a plot can be customized by [Vega](https://vega.github.io/) templates through